Picture Tirbod Fattahi, MD, DDS, FACS, as a professional racecar driver.

 Tirbod T. Fattahi, MD, DDS, FACS

-Chair, Department of Oral and Maxillofacial Surgery; Associate Program Director, Oral and Maxillofacial Surgery Residency
+Chair, Department of Oral and Maxillofacial Surgery; Program Director, Oral and Maxillofacial Surgery Residency